ohhpeejoshi/no-shorts/README.md

 To load the extension in Chrome:

-- Open Chrome and navigate to chrome://extensions/
+- Open Chrome and navigate to chrome://extensions/ (or click on three dots on top right corner, go to Extensions -> Manage Extensions).

 - Enable Developer mode (toggle in the top-right)